Bartlesville Radio » News » Former Leadership Reflects on BPS Foundation Beginnings

 From there, Grigsby and her family moved back to Oklahoma and lived in Bartlesville.
 Grigsby said this is when she got very involved in the movement for Public School Foundations.
 She said she worked for a time with the State Department of Education where her full-time job was to travel around through the state and help communities get their Foundation started and become 501(c)(3) organizations.

 Grigsby found that they didn't have to sell education to the communities they visited.
 Grigsby said everyone they came across was for doing something very great.
-She said they were above the nickle and diming they had been involved in for many years.
+She said they were above the nickel and diming they had been involved in for many years.

 Seven of Grigsby's children went through the public schools system.
 Grigsby said it was easy for her to stay active and involved in many school activities and organizations because her children were in school.
 She said she found out through the years that there was such a difficulty to try to get enough money to really help teachers through their plight.